stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 [...]
 ```

-And finally we create a Bridge binary and summon purescript-bridge.
+And finally we create a Bridge binary and summon `purescript-bridge`.

 ```Haskell
 module Main where